 Calvin Kattar v Jeremy Stephens (Featherweight bout)

-Kattar is clear favourite, in terms of odds.
-However I feel Stephens has a good chance of causing an upset.
-With three losses and a no contest in his last four fights this may be a foolish decision.
+Kattar is the clear favourite, in terms of odds.
+However, I feel Stephens has a good chance of causing an upset.
+With three losses and a no-contest in his last four fights, this may be a foolish decision.
 One I am willing to take a risk on.
-Stephens has the more varied style and has the ability to land big punches with tremendous accuracy, in my opinion.
+Stephens has a more varied style and has the ability to land big punches with tremendous accuracy, in my opinion.
 He is also, by far, the more experienced UFC fighter.

 Greg Hardy vs Yorgan De Castro (Heavyweight bout)

 Probably the least most anticipated fight on the main card, but there’s usually knockout entertainment around when heavyweights start to dance with each other.
-Greg Hardy has the more fight in experience, although it is not that impressive.
-His 5 UFC fights so far have seen two wins, two losses and a no contest.
+Greg Hardy has more fight inexperience, although it is not that impressive.
+His 5 UFC fights so far have seen two wins, two losses, and a no contest.

 Yorgan De Castro is somewhat an unknown quantity, with only one official UFC fight to his name.
-However he does hold an overall fight record of 6 fights and 6 wins.
+However, he does hold an overall fight record of 6 fights and 6 wins.
 The majority of which came by stoppage or knockout.
-He does appear to be a little bit of a one trick pony.
-That one trick being the good old right hook bomb.
+He does appear to be a little bit of a one-trick pony.
+That one trick is the good old right hook bomb.
 Neither fighter look like they are in their peak of fitness and I fear that if a bomb doesn’t land from someone in the early rounds this may turn out to be a bit of a hugging match.
-De Castro has done enough from the two to see me have belief he can stop Hardy early.
+De Castro has done enough from the two to see me have a belief he can stop Hardy early.
 That is where my money is going, be it a small staked bet.